 She does not realise, that she is not yet ready for the Bridegroom!

 As Bride Candidates, we are all called to “Watch” for the Bridegroom.
 But let me tell you of a scenario I have been seeing over and over for the past few months.

 As the time draws near for the Bridegroom to arrive, the Bride has not made herself ready.
 She has not yet taken a shower, nor laundered or ironed her clothes, nor prepared her dress, nor laid out her wardrobe.
 She has also not prepared her wedding veil.

 Alas, when the Bridegroom knocks, she will suddenly be told she is not “ready.”
 Why has she frittered her valuable time away in a “foolish” way?
 Surely it is wise to “watch.”
 But priorities tell us that step 1 must come before step 2.
 We must bathe, and prepare our clothing, and get dressed, BEFORE we wait at the door.
-Most of the Bride Candidates are “watching,” but are not even aware they are not yet ready!
+Most of the Bride Candidates are “watching,” but they are not even aware they are not yet ready!

 Why is this?

 Someone has been speaking to the Bride Candidates, telling them they are “already” prepared, and that there is nothing left for them to do but “wait.”
 The “wise” virgins, however, are not going to stake their entire future on what some Theological Seminary has proclaimed through its Pastor-Graduates.